a2f0/ucee/README.txt

 C. USING THE REPORTING ENVIRONMENT:

 To run reports after the environment is shut down, you can use the following:
-1) Trader Report:     prompt>./rpt -a 1
+1) Trader Report:       ./rpt -r 1
-2) Instrument Report: prompt>./rpt -a 2
+2) Instrument Report:   ./rpt -r 2
-3) Summary Report:    prompt>./rpt -a 3
+3) Summary Report:      ./rpt -r 3